RVIRUS0817/ansible_vuls/README.md

 https://github.com/RVIRUS0817/security-automation-with-ansible-2

-It is a repository that automates the construction of Vuls server, scan and report with ansible while looking at security-automation-with-ansible-2!
+It is a repository that automates the construction of Vuls server, scan and report with ansible while looking at security-automation-with-ansible-2! and refactoring.

 ## Install with Ansible(Vuls document)